API Reference¶

 print(f"Trusted at level {result.trust_level}")

-Quickstart (Server Registration): from capiscio_mcp import setup_server_identity
+Quickstart (Server Registration, manual): from capiscio_mcp import setup_server_identity

 result = await setup_server_identity(